Peter Cacchione

-Peter Vincent "Pete" Cacchione (November 1, 1897 – November 6, 1947) was an American communist labor leader and politician who was the first member of the Communist Party elected to the New York City Council, serving from 1942 until his death in 1947.
+Peter Vincent "Pete" Cacchione (November 1, 1897 – November 6, 1947) was an American communist labor leader and politician who served on the New York City Council from 1942 until his death in 1947.
+He was the first open member of the Communist Party elected to public office in the state of New York.

 Early life

 Peter Vincent Cacchione was born to an Italian-American immigrant family in Syracuse, New York, on November 1, 1897, and grew up in Sayre, Pennsylvania.
 After graduating high school, he was director of sports activities for the Catholic Welfare Council, later becoming a steel worker in Bethlehem, a street car conductor, riveter and trainman on the Lackawanna Railroad.
 He served in the U.S. Army during World War I.